Become a Governor

 "The next question put to me is, 'What do the Governors do?'
 The principal tasks of Governors are twofold, to hold the Non-Executive Directors, individually and collectively, to account for the performance of the Board; and to represent the views of the members and the local community.
 To fulfil these tasks, the Non-Executives attend Council of Governors meetings four times a year to give an account of the work they have been doing in the Trust.

-"Governors also attend several committee and workshop group meetings chaired by the Non-Executives to gain assurance on the work of the Board in quality, finance and on relations with the community.
+"Governors also attend several committees chaired by the Non-Executives as attendees or observers to gain assurance on the work of the Board in quality, finance and on relations with the community.
 Governors also seek to hear the views of patients and members at ‘Meet the Governors’ sessions held in the hospitals of Medway, Sittingbourne and Sheppey with tea, coffee and biscuits on hand to help the conversation flow.

 "2016 was interesting year in Medway, with many changes to working practices in the hospital to speed patients’ recovery; developments in the Emergency Department with specific areas for children and the elderly, and the introduction of ‘smoke free’ throughout the hospital site.
 All these have brought benefits to patients and staff.
 2017 sees the completion of a whole new expanded Emergency Department and the introduction of new health information technology systems.
 We are constantly aiming to provide the best service for all patients."

 Stella A. Dick